Black Butterfly (2013 film)

-Black Butterfly is a 2013 Indian Malayalam-language film directed by Rajaputra Ranjith.
-The film was produced by Maniyanpilla Raju and stars Mithun Murali, Malavika Nair, Niranj, and Samskruthy Shenoy in the lead.
-It is written by J Pallasserry, with M G Sreekumar as the music director, and is a remake of the Tamil film Vazhakku Enn 18/9.
+Black Butterfly is a 2013 Indian Malayalam-language film directed by M. Renjith.
+The film was produced by Maniyanpilla Raju and stars Mithun Murali, Malavika Nair, Niranj Maniyanpilla Raju and Samskruthy Shenoy in the lead roles.
+It is written by J. Pallassery, with M. G. Sreekumar as the music director, and is a remake of the Tamil film Vazhakku Enn 18/9.

 Plot

-The story begins with flashbacks.
-Benny who is interviewed by Police Inspector C.I Nandakumaran Nadar explains his life story.
-He started working as a cook at a roadside store in Tamil Nadu at a young age, due to debts accumulated by his family.
-He works at the store for eight years and was never was able to see his mother, who died due to an accident.
+Benny, a young man who is questioned by CI Nandakumaran Nadar explains his life story.
+He started working as a cook at a roadside store in Tamil Nadu at a young age, due to debts accumulated by his father, who committed suicide.
+He works at the store for eight years and was never able to see his mother, who died in a quarry accident.
 He later attacks the owner of the store who hid the information on his mother's death and flees back to his home state of Kerala, where he starts working at a petrol station.
 While working at the petrol station, Benny encounters Reena, who is a maidservant at a nearby apartment buildings.
 Benny falls in love with Reena.

 Aarathy is a student who lives in one of the apartment buildings where Reena works.
 Deepak is also a student who resides in the same apartment.
 Deepak is a spoilt brat, and the first time they meet and start interacting at Aarathy's flat, Deepak records Aarathy's under using his phone without her being aware.
 Aarathy falls for him without knowing his true intentions and Deepak too is attracted to Aarathy.

 Deepak seizes the opportunity and invites her to a beach resort.
 During this time, he shoots video clips of her private moments on the beach and also hides his phone in the bedroom of their room at the resort, where it also records her exposing her body.
 Then Deepak and Aarathy head back home.
 When she was going to propose her love to Deepak, his car breaks down on the road.
 As he leaves the car to get a mechanic, Aarathy unknowingly gains access to Deepak's phone and is aghast when she sees the videos.
-She deletes it and takes away his phone's memory card, and cuts all forms of friendship with Deepak and his love.
+She deletes it and takes away his phone's memory card and cuts all forms of friendship with him.
 Deepak gets frustrated when he realises that Aarathy knows about the videos and she threatens to approach the police regarding Deepak's acts.